kwan22/habits/level4.md

 - 5b cc-1 cornerglide
 - 6a rb last badeline: instant hyper over ext hyper ultra
 - 7a 1000m-2: dj upright, transition wallbounce (ties into dashcd)
-- 7a 0m orb early right dash, fast fall
+- 7a 0m orb early left dash, fast fall
-- 7a 0m orb: bkgd cue for left dash
-- 7a 2500m avoid upright along the wall
+- 7a 2500m-3 avoid upright along the wall
-- 7a 2500m door: only 1 downright
+- 7a 2500m key door: only 1 downright

 #### DashCD control
 Awareness of DashCD and movement to intentionally avoid or retain DashCD for setups.
 Selection of instant hyper, hyper bhop, vs ext-hyper.
 Buffering dashes out of DashCD, related to grounded ultra timing.
 Managing DashCD from vertical transitions (canceling vertical momentum, 3a-suite cutscene delay) and developing intuition for buffering out of vertical DashCD.